krusynth/digitalpolicy/content/_laws/clinger-cohen.md

 enacted: 1996
 common_name: Clinger-Cohen
 link: "[Pub.L.
 104-106](https://www.congress.gov/bill/104th-congress/senate-bill/1124/text)"
+description: The Clinger–Cohen Act of 1996 was created in response to the 1994 Computer Chaos report to Congress, intended to improve federal IT acquisition and management.
 ---

 The Clinger–Cohen Act of 1996 was created in response to the [1994 Computer Chaos report to Congress](/info/cohen-report/), intended to improve federal IT acquisition and management.
 This law was formerly known as the Information Technology Management Reform Act.
-It repealed and replaced the Brooks ADP Act, and was further expanded upon by [FITARA](/laws/fitara/).
+It repealed and replaced the Brooks ADP Act, and was further expanded upon by @FITARA.

 It was enacted as part of the [National Defense Authorization Act for Fiscal Year 1996](https://www.congress.gov/bill/104th-congress/senate-bill/1124/text).
 It incorporates two separate, but related, acts: